Fedikhalfaoui/C-Project-Travel-Agency/README.md

       The user is prompted to enter a Date.
 If found, The flights with the specific date will be shown with an option to see all the available hotels in their destination.
 # Find Hotels:
       The user is prompted to enter a Location.
-If found, The Hotels in the specific destination will be shown with
+If found, The Hotels in the specific destination will be shown .
 # Delete Flight :
       The user is prompted to enter a flight Id . if found , the flight  will be deleted .
 # Delete Hotel :